Why my wife has stabbing pain when pooping during a period?

 Pelvic pain may be caused by endometriosis, but it can also be caused by fibromyalgia disorder, which my wife also suffers from.

 Pelvic pain caused by fibromyalgia is usually sharp and localized, while endometriosis pain can be felt throughout the pelvis or abdomen.
-Endometriosis pain is often described as a dull ache and worse with period cramps.
+Endometriosis pain is often described as a dull ache and worse with pain caused by period cramps.

 Women’s health isn’t taken seriously.
 Many women complain about severe pain during their menstrual cycle but doctors think that such severe symptoms are simply common symptoms of primary dysmenorrhoea.

 They think that periods suppose to be painful and that women overreact.
-The truth is that primary dysmenorrhoea, period pain, period cramping, and other period-related issues can be debilitating.
+The truth is that primary dysmenorrhoea, period cramping, and other period-related issues can be debilitating.

 My wife’s endometriosis.

 My wife has been diagnosed with stage 4 endometriosis.
-The severity of her deep infiltrating type of endo made her period pain extremely debilitating.
+The severity of her deep infiltrating type of endo made her symptoms extremely debilitating.

 Her period lasted longer and caused her to experience severe stabbing pain when passing bowel movements, constipation, Irritable Bowel Syndrome, sharp pain when peeing, and back pain during her menstrual cycle.